AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/overview/product-features.md

 This section covers specific features related to managing conversations.
 On the chat list page, users can swipe left or right on a single conversation to perform various actions.
 The left-swipe menu includes setting the DND mode, pinning a conversation, and deleting it.
 The right-swipe menu includes marking a conversation as read and calling up more menus.

 ### Conversation marked as read
 Shows whether the user has read a conversation with unread messages.
-The user can swipe a conversation right to open a context menu and mark the conversation as read.
+The user can swipe a conversation left/right it to open a context menu and mark the conversation as read.

 ### Pin a conversation (sticky conversation)

-The user can swipe an important conversation left to open a context menu and pin it to the top for easy access.
+The user can swipe an important conversation left/right it to open a context menu and pin it to the

+top for easy access.

 ### Do not disturb

-The user can swipe a conversation left to open a context menu and turn on the DND mode.
+The user can swipe a conversation left/right it to open a context menu and turn on the DND mode.

 ### Delete a conversation

-The user can swipe a conversation left to open a context menu and delete the conversation.
+The user can swipe a conversation left/right it to open a context menu and delete the conversation.

 ## Message-related